The Damned Utd: Reception

 The Damned Utd was published by Faber and Faber in August 2006 to great critical acclaim and sold steadily – by the end of the year it had also become a word of mouth hit.
 The critical reaction to the book was generally positive.
 It was described by Rick Broadbent of The Times as "probably the best novel ever written about sport", while Chris Petit of The Guardian praised its imaginative use of Clough's inner voice, and the "warts and all" portrait of its protagonist.
 However, the portrayal of some of the characters has attracted controversy, and the book has been criticised by members of Clough's family as presenting an overly negative view of the late manager.

 Leeds player Johnny Giles complained about the way he was portrayed in the book and claimed he had been libelled.
 Giles wrote, "Many of the things Peace talks about in the book never happened and for that reason, I felt it necessary to go to the Courts to establish that this was fiction based on fact and nothing more."
 Faber disagreed, and applied to strike out his claim.
-Giles won the case and, as part of a compromise, Faber made minor changes to the text without any admission of liability.

-Film
+In an out-of-court settlement, Giles received a substantial sum to cover damages and costs, and got an apology from both publisher and author.
+Faber also made changes to the text.

+Adaptations

 A screen adaptation of the novel starring Michael Sheen as Brian Clough was released in 2009 to critical acclaim.

+The book was adapted for the stage by Red Ladder Theatre Company in 2016 and played at the West Yorkshire Playhouse in 2018.